 - Be active.
 Post every day, but not all day.

 - Create boards with niche topics (and use keywords to optimize those topics).

 - Design compelling graphics (infographics, anyone?) and lead them to a landing page.

-- Provide value, or you’ll get your domain blacklisted so that nobody, not even you, can pin someone from your site.
+- Provide value, not spam, or you’ll get your domain blacklisted so that nobody, not even you, can pin someone from your site.

 - Fill out your profile; include your business name and website.